scalacenter/scala-3-migration-guide/docs/compatibility.md

 ---
 Scala 3 is a game changer in terms of compatibility in the Scala ecosystem that will greatly improve the day-to-day experience of every Scala programmer, starting from the migration.

-In this page you will learn about the compatibility between Scala 2.13 and Scala 3 at different levels of the program lifetime.
+In this page you will learn about the compatibility between Scala 2.13 and Scala 3 at different stages of the program lifetime.
-You will then find how to benefit from these levels of compatibility in concrete examples of dependencies between the two versions.
+You will then find out how to benefit from these levels of compatibility in concrete examples of dependencies.

 ## Source Level